Newmarket and Chesterford Railway

-The Newmarket and Chesterford Railway Company was an early railway company that built the first rail connection to Newmarket.
-Although only around 15 mi long the line ran through three counties, the termini being in Essex (Great Chesterford) and Suffolk (Newmarket) and all intermediate stations being in Cambridgeshire.
+The Newmarket Railway Company, was an early railway company that built the first rail connection to Newmarket.
+Although only around 15 mi long, the line ran through three counties, the termini being in Essex (Great Chesterford) and Suffolk (Newmarket) and all intermediate stations being in Cambridgeshire.

 Opening

-The Newmarket and Chesterford Railway was incorporated by the Newmarket and Chesterford Railway Act 1846 (9 & 10 Vict. c. clxxii) on 16 July 1846 with engineers Robert Stephenson and John Braithwaite.
+The Newmarket and Chesterford Railway Company was incorporated by the Newmarket and Chesterford Railway Act 1846 (9 & 10 Vict. c. clxxii) on 16 July 1846 with engineers Robert Stephenson and John Braithwaite.
 The act authorised capital of £350,000 (£32,661,134.54 in 2023) on £25 shares.
 Backed by local owners and the Jockey Club at Newmarket the bill had a smooth passage through Parliament.
 As well as the Newmarket to Chesterford line a branch line from Six Mile Bottom to Cambridge was also proposed.
 One of the stranger provisions in the act was that the railway would not be allowed to pick up or set down passengers at Cambridge station between 10 a.m. and 3 p.m. on Sundays.

 Construction began on 30 September 1846 and at the ensuing celebrations a representative of the Jockey Club stated, "The Jockey Club feels that a railway from Newmarket will not only be a great convenience to the parties anxious to participate in the truly British sport of racing, but will enable Members of Parliament to superintend a race and run back to London in time for the same night's debate".

-During 1847 the company drew up plans for extensions to Bury St Edmunds, Thetford and Ely which were approved by a act of Parliament of June 1847.
+The company drew up plans for extensions to Bury St Edmunds and Ely which were approved by the Newmarket and Chesterford Railway (Bury Extension and Ely Branch) Act 1847 (10 & 11 Vict. c. xii) of June 1847.

+An extension to Thetford was approved by the Newmarket and Chesterford (Thetford Extension) Railway Act 1847 (10 & 11 Vict. c. xx), which also changed the name of the company to the Newmarket Railway Company.

-The line was opened on 3 January 1848 (for goods) and 4 April (to passengers) and was commonly known as the "Newmarket Railway".
-It branched off the Eastern Counties Railway's London–Cambridge line at Great Chesterford and ran about 15 mi north east to a terminus in Newmarket, with intermediate stations at Bourne Bridge (about 800 yd west of Little Abington), Balsham Road (about 2 mi south east of Fulbourn), and Dullingham.
+The Newmarket Railway was opened on 3 January 1848 (for goods) and 4 April (to passengers).
+It branched off the Eastern Counties Railway's London–Cambridge line at Great Chesterford and ran about 15 mi north east to a terminus in Newmarket, with intermediate stations at Bourne Bridge (Note: There were two stations at Bourne Bridge; the first (1848 - 1850) located at Pampisford Road and the second (1850 - 1851), a relocation a little way south at the site of the later Railway Inn following which the first station closed.
+The first station still stands today, complete with original but boarded-up ticket window.
+Contrary to what certain sources claim, the Newmarket Railway never had a station named 'Abington'.) (about 800 yd west of Little Abington), Balsham Road (about 2 mi south east of Fulbourn), and Dullingham.